-What Are the Signs of Commitment Issues?
+What Are Commitment Issues?

 The most straightforward sign of commitment issues is when a person has a string of unsatisfactory relationships or an aversion to entering any secure relationship.
 Commitment issues can negatively impact any type of relationship, whether it is family, professional, or a friendship, but for the majority of this piece, the term will focus on romantic relationships.